samm-git/turris-buildroot/README.md

 5. To build entire firmware (please note, it will take a lot of time), use command like that:

         USE_CCACHE=y BUILD_ALL=y ./compile_turris_fw -j8 LOGFILE=1 BUILD_LOG=1 IS_TTY=1
 Most likely this step will fail, because during build process it will try to fetch many files from remote locations, and not all of them were available during my tests.
 I was looking for such files on the mirrors and downloaded them to `dl/` folder manually.
 After `dl/` is populated you can run `make package/compile -j8` to continue.
 Also parallel build is not always working very well with openwrt.
+It takes about 1 hour on a 16 CPU cores VM.

 ## building kernel modules matching Turris release version
 OpenWRT using `vermagic` number which contain hash of the kernel configuration, including all enabled modules.
 To build